dweath411/Multivariate-Analysis/README.md

 Perform Analysis across 3 different data sets to predict happiness and GINI indices around the world.

+**Personal information is removed, I did not work on this project alone, I was joined by one other.**

 ###############################################################################

 Explanation of the variables in the data set: